AstraZeneca-NGS/VarDictJava/Readme.md

 - `-i|--splice `
     Output splicing read counts
 - `-p`
-    Do pileup regardless the frequency
+    Do pileup regardless of the frequency
 - `-C`
     Indicate the chromosome names are just numbers, such as 1, 2, not chr1, chr2 (deprecated)
 - `-D|--debug`